Thousands of military families struggle with food insecurity - NewsBreak

 There are fresh attempts by Congress to tackle the problem.
 Duckworth has sponsored a bill that would establish a Basic Needs Allowance payment for military families in need.
 Rep. James McGovern, D-Mass., has appealed for a serious Pentagon study of the problem and a repeal of the USDA’s Basic Allowance for Housing regulation.

 “At this stage, there’s no excuse for anyone in the top echelons of the Pentagon to say they don’t know this is a problem,” McGovern said.
 “It’s not rocket science.
-This is solvable … somebody take responsibility and solve it.”
+This is solvable … somebody takes responsibility and solves it.”

 Comments / 0